-- 36.1 If a winner is needed in the case of a tied score at the end of regulation play, the teams will play two (2) additional three (3) minute halves if needed. - 36.2 There will be a three (3) minute break between the end of regulation time and the first overtime half.
-During this time, there will be a coin toss to determine which team throws and defends and which end the teams will start play. - 36.3 The first team to score a goal is the winner. - 36.4 If a second overtime half is required, the teams will change ends and bench areas during the three minutes' break between overtime halves.
+- 36.1 If a winner is needed in the case of a tied score at the end of regulation play, the teams will play 1 additional 6 minute half if needed. - 36.2 There will be a 5 minute break between the end of regulation time and the beginning of overtime half.
+During this time, there will be a coin toss to determine which team throws and defends and which end the teams will start play.

+36.3 The first team to score a goal is the winner.